-- significant financial difficulty of the borrower or issuer; - the financial asset is more than 90 days past due (For trade receivables for open market customers, default is 183 days and above.
-For institutional customers 365 days and above). - the restructuring of a loan or advance by the Company on terms that the Company would not consider otherwise: - it is probable that the borrower will enter bankruptcy or other financial reorganisation;
+- significant financial difficulty of the borrower or issuer: - the financial asset is more than 90 days past due (For trade receivables for open market customers, default is 183 days and above.
+For institutional customers 365 days and above).

+the restructuring of a loan or advance by the Company on terms that the Company would not consider Company has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.